Oscmage/notes/code_reviews.md

 Now that we've covered my ground rules for a pull request lets dig into the checklist that you've been waiting for.
 The list below is not in a particular order and I'm not telling you that all of this should be done.
 It is a list with potential things that you could look at.
 I hope the list might help you with some new perspectives or at least be something you can look back at to feel more confident in smashing that approval button.
 It does for me at least...

-1. Do I understand the consequences of this PR good enough?
-If not, are there any questions that I can ask the author to understand more?
+1. **Do I understand the consequences of this PR good enough?** If not, are there any questions that I can ask the author to understand more?
 If you still don't understand enough?
 Great!
 There might be a chance to learn something by reviewing it together with someone that has a better understandinig.

-2. Do I understand why this change is suggested?
-If not, ask the author to clarify.
+2. **Do I understand why this change is suggested?** If not, ask the author to clarify.

-3. Are there sufficient tests for the change?
+3. **Are there sufficient tests for the change?**

-4. Is there a huge risk in rolling out the change?
-Could we minimize impact?
+4. **Is there a huge risk in rolling out the change?** Could we minimize impact?
 Feel free to ask the author on how they are thinking around this topics

-5. Is the solution building us into a corner?
-A good feeling for when this is the case is when we can't extend on the solution.
+5. **Is the solution building us into a corner?** A good feeling for when this is the case is when we can't extend on the solution.
 Perhaps we might have related required changes in the future but by making this change we no longer have the option to extend without modifying existing behaviour.

+Your gut feeling is "this is hacky", trust your gut.

 6. Are there any duplication?